szabgab/codeandtalk.com/README.md

 These are just ideas, not necessary something I really want to do :-)

+* Generate Calendar of events
+  - for each tag
+  - for each country
+  - for each geographic area (e.g. Europe)
+  - Shall we include the cfp deadlines or not?

 * serve the site from JSON files
 * improve the search for people
 * improve the search for videos
-* CAT show number of videos in the list of people
+* show number of videos in the list of people
-* CAT: tags should be all lower case in the files and we should have the real case in the tags file.
+* tags should be all lower case in the files and we should have the real case in the tags file.
 That will make the code simpler

 * For each event series find out if they have an annuncement mailing list to get notified for the new event, cfp,  videos available.